photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 ### Step 1: Create Stack ###

-Navigate to "Stacks", click "Add stack" and paste the [contents of our *stack.yml* config template](https://dl.photoprism.app/docker/portainer/stack.yml){:target="_blank"} (opens in a new tab) into the *Web editor* so that you can change the storage folder locations in the `volumes:` sections as needed:
+Navigate to "Stacks", click "Add stack" and paste the [contents of our *stack.yml* config template](https://dl.photoprism.app/docker/portainer/stack.yml){:target="_blank"} (opens in a new tab) into the *Web editor* so that you can change the storage folder locations in the `volumes` sections as needed:

 ![Screenshot](step-1-add.png){ class="shadow" }

-When using the *Web editor*, please note that related values must start at the [same indentation level in YAML and that tabs are not allowed](../../developer-guide/technologies/yaml.md).

 !!! tldr ""
-    Which path names you need to configure for the *originals*, *storage*, and *database* volumes depends on your NAS device and its configuration.
-For more information, see below.
+    When using the *Web editor*, please make sure that related values remain on the [same indentation level](../../developer-guide/technologies/yaml.md) and that lists start with a dash, as shown in our template.

 #### Volumes ####

 You must explicitly [specify the directories](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes) you want to use on your NAS device, since PhotoPrism can't see files in folders that have not been shared.
 This is an important security feature and allows for a flexible configuration without having to change any other variables.

 !!! tldr ""
+    Which path names you need to configure for the *originals*, *storage*, and *database* volumes depends on your NAS device and its configuration.
 As on most operating systems, `.` can be used to specify a path relative to the application directory.
 So if you keep the defaults, all files will be in the internal application folder that Portainer creates when you add a new stack.

 ##### Database #####